 The inputs and outputs for a library method often are in volatile memory.
 When these methods are used in isolation within a stand-alone code, the contents of in-memory input variables must be read from file(s) and the contents of in-memory output variables must be written to file(s).
 Thus, the arguments for the main() method are often different from those for the library method itself (e.g., different in number and types).
 For example, an input to a library method to compute the degree distribution of a graph will be an object that contains the graph, in-memory.
 The main() method, however, must take as arguments the name of the file that contains the graph data, the type (i.e., format) of the graph in file (e.g., edge list, adjacency list), and the directionality of edges (i.e., directed or undirected).
-The main() method must also know the input/output argument types in a library method's signature, because this dictates which method variables, if any, are inputs (and therefore may be read from file), are outputs (and therefore may be written to file).
+The main() method must also know the input/output argument types in a library method's signature, because this dictates which method variables, if any, are inputs (and therefore may be read from file), are outputs (and therefore may be written to file), and are both inputs and outputs (and therefore may be read from and written to files).
 Our example is graph libraries, but the approach is more general, and extensible; e.g., see Section 3.5 on extensibility.